scrapinghub/frontera/docs/source/topics/frontier-at-a-glance.rst

 ==========================

-Frontera is an application framework that is meant to be used as part of a `Crawling System`_, allowing you to easily manage and define tasks related to a :doc:`Crawling Frontier <what-is-a-crawl-frontier>`.
+Frontera is an application framework that is meant to be used as part of a `Crawling System`_, allowing you to easily manage and define tasks related to a :doc:`crawl frontier <what-is-frontera>`.

 Even though it was originally designed for `Scrapy`_, it can also be used with any other Crawling Framework/System as the framework offers a generic frontier functionality.